Azure-Samples/function-app-arm-templates/function-app-storage-private-endpoints/README.md

 ---
-description: This template allows you to deploy an Azure Function App that communicates with Azure Storage over private endpoints.
+description: This template provisions a function app on a Premium plan that communicates with Azure Storage over private endpoints.
 page_type: sample
 products:
 - azure